bmourad01/eoc/README.md

 For building the project, run `dune build`.
 To compile a program, run `./compile <program>.rkt`.
 To execute the compiled program, run `./output/<program>`.

+### Target Machine

+First of all, the compiler targets AMD64 (otherwise known as x86-64 to mindless plebians).

+The output assembly programs should work fine on a Linux system that uses the System V ABI.
+BSD and macOS systems have not been tested, so your mileage may vary.
+Windows is a non-starter since it uses a different ABI.

 ## Features Implemented

 - Integers, booleans